eivor9/project-command-line-inventory-app/README.md

 ```

-## Editing items in your main shopping list
+## Editing items in your Main Shopping List

 To re-enter the **name**, **category**, **price** or **in stock** status of any particular item, select, `Edit Main Shopping List` from the Main Menu: